 This document is laid out under the schedule headings as found in the Section 106 Agreement.

-As far as practicable, the reporting period for this document has been aligned to the calendar year, with the report covering data 2019.
-This enables comparison of environmental performance year on year.
-Figure 1 shows the growth in passenger numbers at the airport since 1986.
+As far as practicable, the reporting period for this document has been aligned to the calendar year, with the report covering events in 2021 to enable comparison of environmental performance year on year.